 “I don’t count as a partner?”
 Lapis asked drily.

 “Adelind,” Keril warned, eyes narrowed, as Klyo turned her full attention to her.
 Let her whine.
 That would not change who Faelan chose to conduct the tail.
 Sherridan pushed from his post, darky annoyed.

-“Let’s go,” he said abruptly.
+“Let’s go,” he snapped.
 Eithne eagerly hopped after him as he headed for the stairwell; Lapis turned, barely avoiding Klyo’s grasping fingers.

 “Don’t touch me,” she whispered, backing a step away.

 “Faelan doesn’t even know you,” the other woman snapped.
 “His trust’s always misplaced.”

 Lapis churned over retort after retort, all firmly embedded in past faults, but she distrusted Klyo enough she refused to reveal herself to her and Keril.
 She wanted to tell him, that she empathized with his loss of Anthea, and why her sister had been at Nicodem and not with him on the planned picnic that horrible day, but that would need to wait for a time when his partner was nowhere nearby.
 “Many of us trust those who harm us.”
 He winced and she produced a smile neither would witness.
 “In this, you’re no different than any other Blue Council rebel.”